The FA Cup reaches the second round, with all ties now being settled on the night following the removal of replays.

 Bristol City v West Ham

-Abolishing replays would likely mean that the big teams would take those fixtures more seriously and field better sides, reducing the chance of an upset, but is that such a bad thing?
+Abolishing replays will also likely mean that the big teams would take those fixtures more seriously and field better sides.
+This reduces the chance of an upset, but is that such a bad thing?
 If you’re a fan of one of those smaller clubs, isn’t the glamour getting to see a Mohamed Salah or Kevin De Bruyne playing against your club as opposed to Liverpool or Manchester City’s academy kids?

-If you got rid of replays, you could potentially get rid of extra-time, too, and go straight to penalties after 90 minutes, which increases the chances of upsets.
-In 2021, after Manchester City had won the EFL Cup for four straight years, they were held 0-0 after 90 minutes by West Ham and were dumped out on penalties; had there been another 30 minutes played, City would’ve been favourites to progress.
+Having got rid of replays, extra-time should be next to go, and head straight to penalties after 90 minutes, which increases the chances of upsets.
+In 2021, after Manchester City had won the EFL Cup for four straight years, they were held 0-0 after 90 minutes by West Ham and were dumped out on penalties; had there been another 30 minutes played, City would’ve been big favourites to progress.

 Think back to 2022, when West Ham went to Kidderminster and needed a 91st-minute equaliser from Declan Rice just to stay in the competition.
 Although it took until the last minute of extra time for the Hammers to find a winner, few people at Aggborough would’ve expected the hosts to progress when that equaliser went in.

 One of the FA Cup’s biggest issues is that it seems to have lost some of its magic, and is almost seen as something as a hindrance to many clubs, and not just the big clubs.
 The vast majority of ties saw reduced attendances with the exception of select glamour ties including Sunderland v Newcastle and Wigan v Manchester United.
-19,530 people saw Birmingham’s 2-0 defeat to Hull at St Andrews in October, compared to just 7,133 for their replay against the same team in January.
+19,530 people saw Birmingham’s 2-0 defeat to Hull at St Andrews in the Championship in October 2023, compared to just 7,133 for their replay against the same team in January.

-People always push against change, but now that replays are gone in the latter stages, could you imagine if someone suggested reintroducing them for finals?
-Similarly, there are no calls for replays for semi-finals, and if all replays were abolished, there’d be no calls to reintroduce them in a few years’ time.
+People always push against change, but replays have been long gone in the latter stages; could you imagine if someone suggested reintroducing them for finals?
+Similarly, there are no calls for replays for semi-finals, and now that all replays have been abolished, there'll be few calls to reintroduce them down the line.

-There are extremely rare cases in which replays would be worthwhile, but it’s beginning to feel like tradition is the only reason to persist with them, especially considering the fact they’ve already been abolished from the fifth round onwards.
+There are extremely rare cases in which replays would be worthwhile, but it’s beginning to feel like tradition was the only reason to persist with them.

 It all goes to breed disillusionment in the world’s oldest football competition, a competition that deserves better.